DevTechFusion/Holistic-Care/docs/doctors-api.md

   "errors": {
-    "department_id": ["The selected department does not exist."], "procedure_id": ["The selected procedure does not exist."], "per_page": ["The per page value must be at least 1.", "The per page value may not be greater than 100."], "page": ["The page value must be at least 1."]
+    "department_id": ["The selected department does not exist."], "procedure_id": ["The selected procedure does not exist."], "name": ["The name must be a string.", "The name may not be greater than 255 characters."], "per_page": ["The per page value must be at least 1.", "The per page value may not be greater than 100."], "page": ["The page value must be at least 1."]
   }